Your next steps

 Deferring may mean that you won't be able to hold a scholarship you've applied for.
 Make sure you check the conditions of your scholarship.

-You may be able to have your past studies or work experience count as credit towards your QUT course.
+You may be able to have your past studies or work experience count as advanced standing (credit) towards your QUT course.

 That means you won't have to complete all of the units listed in your course structure and you may be able to graduate sooner.

-You need to apply separately for credit for prior learning, so make sure you check the application requirements and closing dates.
+You need to apply separately for advanced standing, so make sure you check the application requirements and closing dates.